 - This budget consolidates Grounds Maintenance into a single program to simplify management and better address financial reporting requirements.
 This consolidation eliminates the program Community Services Grounds (9201) and realigns its staff and other resources into Grounds Maintenance (7801). - The consolidation of programs also presented an opportunity to re-evaluate financial reporting guidelines and to realign the budgets to better reflect those guidelines.
 Staffing was consolidated from State Categories 11 and 14 to State Category 10 based on the primary work duties of staff.
-Non-personnel costs were also evaluated and redistributed as appropriate between State Categories 10, 11, and 14.
+Nonpersonnel costs were also evaluated and redistributed as appropriate between State Categories 10, 11, and 14.
 This is a technical adjustment which has no impact to services.
-Please see the Budget Summary Analysis for additional details. - Staffing changes: - 2.0 Grounds Maintenance position for HS #13 - 1.0 Grounds Lead as a Stormwater Management lead/supervisor to allow for oversight and documentation of the 120 plus stormwater management areas to be properly maintained, inspected, and serviced.
+Please see the Budget Summary Analysis for additional details. - Staffing changes: - 2.0 Grounds Maintenance positions for the new Guilford Park High School - 1.0 Grounds Lead as a Stormwater Management lead/supervisor to allow for oversight and documentation of the 120 plus stormwater management areas to be properly maintained, inspected, and serviced.
 This will also help HCPSS adhere to the current standards and regulations regarding stormwater management areas.
 The Stormwater Management lead/supervisor will go through a certification course, (Chesapeake Bay Landscape Professional, CBLP), where they will be certified and trained in how to properly maintain, design, and inspect stormwater management areas.
 These areas include bio-retention ponds, bio-swales, rain gardens, and natural or no-mow areas.

 - Additional funding for professional development opportunities for the employees.
 Most of the Grounds Services staff hold multiple certifications for various functions of their daily, weekly, and yearly duties.
 These include certifications for pesticide and fertilizer applications, stormwater management, and arborist certifications. - Funds increase for technology.
 Employees utilize online technology to complete certain functions of their daily, weekly, and monthly workload.
-They currently do most of this on their phones or on outdated desktops. - Increases to Food and Uniforms-Staff address the current negotiated AFSCME agreement.
+They currently do most of this on their phones or on outdated desktops. - Supplies increase based on the replacement of all basketball nets, in addition to inflationary increases. - Increases to Food and Uniforms-Staff address the current negotiated AFSCME agreement.